CEO dismissed working from home. Her employees went on strike.

 The dispute highlights the emerging complexities for companies across the U.S. as they weigh whether to summon employees back to the office as the pandemic ebbs.
 Many employers are considering so-called "hybrid" arrangements in which at least some staffers work from home, with other personnel reporting in to the office in an effort to preserve an organization's culture.

 Yet management and HR experts warn that such divisions can create a sense of unfairness among workers, cause internal friction, and even create a divide between in-person and remote workers.
-Even for corporate leaders like Merrill who place a premium on employees working shoulder-to-shoulder, the challenge is to adapt to a post-pandemic environment that might make traditional work models obsolete.
+For corporate leaders like Merrill who place a premium on employees working shoulder-to-shoulder, the challenge is to adapt to a post-pandemic environment that might make traditional work models obsolete, experts say.

 "Erosion of culture"